boschresearch/fmi_adapter/fmi_adapter/README.md

 #include "fmi_adapter/FMIAdapter.h"
 ```

 **Step 2:** Instantiate the adapter class with the path to the FMU file and the desired simulation step size.
+If the step-size argument is omitted, the default step size specified in the FMU file will be used.

 ```
-ros::Duration fmuStepSize(0.001);
+ros::Duration stepSize(0.001);
-fmi_adapter::FMIAdapter adapter(fmuPath, fmuStepSize);
+fmi_adapter::FMIAdapter adapter(fmuPath, stepSize);
 ```

 **Step 3:** Create subscribers or timers to set the FMU's input values.
 For example: